How To Hike Devils Bridge Trail In Sedona, Arizona

 View of the arch underneath Devils Bridge

-After getting your photos, it’s time to head back to your car.
-But there’s one more stop on the way down.
+After we got our photos, it was time to head back to our car.
+But there was one more stop to make on the way down.

-Once you’re down the rocky scramble section, look for a spur trail leading out out a few feet to the right.
-You’ll end up at a huge flat rock with fantastic views looking back up at the arch underneath Devils Bridge.
+Once we were down the rocky scramble section, we looked for a spur trail leading out out a few feet to the right.
+It ended up at a huge flat rock with fantastic views looking back up at the arch underneath Devils Bridge.

 Pros And Cons